8ta4/blog/drafts/Has anyone built a scraper that controls an extension via native messaging?.md

 Now, I can already hear the objections:

-- "Why not just use Playwright Stealth?"
+- "Why not just use Playwright?"

 - "Why not CDP?"